KarthikGowdaRamakrishna/Know-Before-You-Buy---Bengaluru-House-Price-Predictor/README.md

 ## 4. Deployment

-I have used Ridge model and created webapp using flask,HTML .
+I have used Ridge model and created webapp using flask,HTMLand bootstrap.
 Deployment is done on Heroku: [Web App](https://house-price-predictor-banglore.herokuapp.com/)